Acepatil/HACKATHON/README.md

 # HACKATHON
-In this website we are going to store
+In this website we are going to store the user info and track their expenditure and income and calculate the taxes on it.